The following is a comprehensive biographical report for Alexander McQueen , based on the most recent data as of May 13, 2026.

 Trivia

-• He famously sewed “I am a c***” into the lining of a suit intended for King Charles III (then Prince of Wales) during his Savile Row days.
+- Hidden Messages: During his apprenticeship on Savile Row, he famously claimed to have sewn “I am a c***” into the lining of a suit intended for the Prince of Wales.

-• He is credited with inventing the “bumster” trousers, which sparked the low-rise jean trend of the late 90s.
+- Bumsters: He is credited with inventing the “bumster” trouser, which triggered the global trend for low-rise jeans in the late 90s.

 BIOGRAPHY